EvaluationContext/evaluationcontext.github.io/_posts/2025-03-01-vertipaq-analyzer.md

 - `TomExtractor.cs`{:.txt} uses `Microsoft.AnalysisServices.Tabular`{:.c#} to extract model metadata to populate `Dax.Metadata`{:.c#}
 - `DmvExtractor.cs`{:.txt} calls DMVs to add additional metrics to `Dax.Metadata`{:.c#}.
 This is called from `TomExtractor.cs`{:.txt}
-- `StatExtractor.cs`{:.txt} call DAX queries to get additional metrics, like Cardinality, MissingKeys etc. This is called from `TomExtractor.cs`{:.txt}
+- `StatExtractor.cs`{:.txt} calls DAX queries to get additional metrics, like Cardinality, MissingKeys etc. This is called from `TomExtractor.cs`{:.txt}

 We can see `StatExtractor.cs`{:.txt} in action if we take `LoadColumnStatistics()`{:.c#} as an example.
 We can see a DAX query is constructed to perform a `DISTINCTCOUNT()`{:.dax} on each column to determine cardinality.